Why the Best Digital Classrooms Use Data-Driven Instruction

-For some, the word data is as cringe-worthy as the word diet.
-Yet, distilled down to the fundamental level, both help us set a baseline for goals, and they allow us to check our progress along our journey toward achieving our goals.
-However, the keys to any successful diet or use of data are appropriate choices and moderation.
+When you hear the word "data", what do you think of?
+For some teachers, the word data is as cringe-worthy as the word diet.
+Yet, distilled down to the fundamental level, both words help us set a baseline for goals, and they allow us to check our progress along our journey toward achieving our goals.

 Rather, data-driven instruction looks at the whole student achievement picture to develop methods and curricula to meet and address individual student needs.